reiyuchan/CustomRP/README.md

-# Whate you need :
+# What you need :
 * **To create an app on this** [site](https://discord.com/developers/applications)!
 * **Copy the token to the exe when it asks you for it**.
     * Upload your custom image to the discord developer page